arian-arab/kPath/README.md

 <img src=https://github.com/user-attachments/assets/c1514d49-d6a3-4ea1-9bfd-6f837bf7a057>
 </div>

-The tilt mentioned above corresponds to the y component.
+The tilt mentioned above corresponds to the y component (by rotating the k-path along the x-axis).
 As a result, by slicing planes along the x-y direction, we can obtain isoenergetic surfaces, allowing us to resolve the ARPES image along the x and y components of reciprocal space:

 <div align="center">
 <img src=https://github.com/user-attachments/assets/c479c9f5-6ae7-4177-8a90-6196c0bfdde9>